-WHAT THEY DO?
-MAIN OUTPUT CHALLENGES WHAT TO DO?
+WHAT THEY DO? ΜΑΙΝ ΟυΤΡυΤ CHALLENGES WHAT TO DO?
 After OCC screening input materials are sorted by hand.
-1. A cleaner paper and containers stream.
-2. Films and bags that are suitable for recycling to Health and safety of staff.
+This has the immediate function of removing contamination from the incoming material - particularly anything that can damage the 2D/3D Separators.
+Examples include food waste, electrical goods, nappies, films, wood, textiles and bagged items.
+A cleaner paper and containers stream.
+Films and bags that are suitable for recycling to film chute and baler.
+Contaminants that may damage or jam equipment diverted to residual line (waste).
+Health and safety of staff.
 Materials are found here that can act as a hazards to staff - nappies, food waste, garden waste, glass, sharps and even dead pets.
-Packaging design does not have a significant impact on this process step.
-This has the immediate function of removing contamination from the incoming material - particularly anything that can damage the 2D/3D Separators. film chute and baler.
-3. Contaminants that may damage or jam equipment diverted to residual line (waste).
-Larger MRFs will have more than 100 staff so please respect what MRF staff may need to handle when segregating your waste for recycling. step.
-Examples include food waste, electrical goods, nappies, films, wood, textiles and bagged items.
+Larger MRFs will have more than 100 staff so please respect what MRF staff may need to handle when segregating your waste for recycling.
+Packaging design does not have significant impact on this proces step.